prajwalnerkar/Trip-Saver/README.md

 ## ✅ The Solution

-**LocalLoop** bridges the gap between customers and local retailers through live inventory visibility.
+**TripSaver** bridges the gap between customers and local retailers through live inventory visibility.

 - **Shoppers** can search for products, check stock status at nearby stores, reserve items, and get restock alerts — before leaving home.
 - **Store owners** can manage their inventory through a simple dashboard, keeping stock data accurate and up to date.

-By making inventory visible before a visit, LocalLoop helps businesses improve customer satisfaction, reduce wasted trips, and make local advertising more effective.
+By making inventory visible before a visit, TripSaver helps businesses improve customer satisfaction, reduce wasted trips, and make local advertising more effective.

 ---